Blavatnik School of Government, University of Oxford

 Figure 6: Illustration of measuring conceptual and procedural mastery

-Atuhurra and Kaffenberger (forthcoming) provide another way to assess conceptual and procedural knowledge, particularly as dictated by curriculum, assessments, and instruction.
+Atuhurra and Kaffenberger (2020) provide another way to assess conceptual and procedural knowledge, particularly as dictated by curriculum, assessments, and instruction.
 They use the Surveys of Enacted Curriculum, which involves coding curricular topics and exam items based on the content covered and the levels of cognitive demand expected for each.
 On the five-point scale for cognitive demand, the two lower order skill levels, memorisation and perform procedures, align with ‘procedural knowledge’ and the three higher order skill levels, demonstrate understanding, analyse, and apply concept to non-routine problem, align with ‘conceptual knowledge’.
 With this methodology instructional materials can be evaluated for their coverage of both procedural and conceptual content.

 For student learning to be meaningful and practicable, it needs to develop to a certain level of mastery.
 Without such mastery, any new learning attained will not be sufficiently consolidated for a child (or adult) to use effectively and flexibly, whether as a basis for more advanced learning or for responding to one’s environment in daily life.

 In the human brain, active thinking and processing take place in working memory.
 Working memory has a very limited capacity for processing new information.
 This is why it is easier to mentally multiply 34 by 2 than to mentally multiply 34,142,312 by 2.
 Even though the digit-by-digit multiplication is equally easy in both problems, the second problem involves the added challenge of holding all of the digits in your head while multiplying them.